pbellon/feed/notes/demo.md

 # Demo plan

 - open localhost:3000

-- click on created at col header
-- filter by status "Success" with keyboard
-- click on created at col header
-- filter by subject "Appliction"
+- Sorting
-- clear "status" filter
+  - sort by "status" 2 times
+  - sort by "created at 2 times" to go back to descending

-- switch to www.sneakers.fr
+- Pagination
-- select "Row per page => 5"
+  - select 5 rows per page
   - go to next page

-- enter 01/04/2025 in Creation start date
-- select 30/04/2025 in Creation end date
+- Filtering
+  - filter by status = Success
+  - filter by subject with keyboard = Caching
+  - reset status filter
+  - reset all filters

+- Navigation
-- select Subject "Target"
+  - select another website
+  - filter with keyboard by creation at >= 01/06/2025
+  - filter with selection by creation at <= 30/06/2025
+  - go to "Configuration"
+  - go back to activity feed

-- click "Clear filters"
+- Responsiveness
+  - resize page to demonstrate responsiveness of filter bar